DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 In the sample application, hash-based and FIB-based forwarding supports both IPv4 and IPv6.
 LPM-based forwarding supports IPv4 only.
+During the initialization phase route rules for IPv4 and IPv6 are read from rule files.

 Compiling the Application
 -------------------------